Huegoxaga/notes/python/README.md

 1. Some of them are preinstalled in the standard Library

 2. Third-party Python modules.
    They can be stored on the Python Package Index (PyPI).
+Here are some useful commands.
+   - `pip install <packagename>` install a package
+   - `pip install --upgrade <packagename>` update a package
+   - `pip install -r requirements.txt` install packages according the `requirements.txt`
+   - `pip uninstall <packagename>` uninstall a package
+   - `pip search <keyword>` search for a package
+   - `pip list` list packages
+   - `pip freeze` output package info file
-   Command line: `pip install library_name`
+   - `pip install -U pip` update pip
 3. Your own module.
    Most modules are available on all platforms, but some of them are Windows or Unix specific.
 Some are using exe file.